RobinRehmers/Calling-functions-and-mid-function-hooking-from-Csharp/README.md

 • **C# (WPF):** For developing the external application that interacts with the game.<br />
 • **Reverse Engineering Tools:** Used tools like IDA Pro and x64dbg to analyze the executable and memory structure.<br />
 • **Windows API:** Utilized for DLL injection and IPC.<br />
+• **xUnit:** For testing the DLL injection and verifying the Named Pipe connection between the external application and the injected DLL.